ray310/NYC-Vehicle-Collisions/docs/content/trends/monthly.md

 hide_hero: true
 ---
 # Collisions by Month
-Serious collisions are collisions that result in injury or death.
+_Serious collisions are collisions that result in injury or death_

 <hr class="hr">
 ### Collisions are elevated from May to October
-- Collisions with pedestrians and cyclists appear to rise from Spring and peak in October

 <img src="images/monthly.png">